Kaon production in the HADES experiment in Au+Au collisions at $\sqrt{s_{\rm NN}}=2.4$ GeV: Summary

 \section{Summary}

-In summary, we have studied the kaon production in HICs at SIS energies within an IBUU transport model, in which the kaon production, annihilation and elastic channels as well as two kaon potential scenarios and the corresponding medium modification of kaon masses are included.
-It is shown that the medium modification of kaon masses plays a vital role in studying the kaon multiplicities in HICs at SIS energies, and is also unavoidable for the successful interpretation of the HADES kaon rapidity distributions and transverse mass spectra data.
-Moreover, it is found that the kaon transverse and directed flows are affected significantly by both the kaon potential or dispersion relation and the medium modification of kaon masses, and thus could be used as the sensitive probes to detect the kaon potential or dispersion relation as well as the medium modification of kaon masses in HICs.
+In summary, we have studied the kaon production in HICs at SIS energies within an IBUU transport model, in which the kaon production, annihilation and elastic channels as well as two kaon potential scenarios and the corresponding medium modification of kaon masses are considered.
+It is shown that the medium modification of kaon masses plays a vital role in studying the kaon productions in HICs at SIS energies, and is also unavoidable for the successful interpretation of the HADES kaon rapidity distributions and transverse mass spectra data.
+Moreover, the rapidity-dependent inverse slope parameter $T_{B}$ of the kaon transverse mass spectra in HADES Au + Au collisions is shown to be affected considerably by both the kaon potential and medium modification of kaon masses.
+The kaon directed flows in HADES Au + Au collisions are also shown to be affected by both the kaon potential and medium modification of kaon masses.
+However, in the reactions involved in FOPI and/or KaoS experiments, some of these regular effects do not seem to be obvious and appear to be the reaction system and/or beam energy dependent.
+Therefore, we suggest to measure the inverse slope parameter $T_{B}$ of kaon transverse mass spectra and the kaon directed flows in HADES Au + Au collisions, and thus benefit to the detection of the kaon potential and the corresponding medium effects on kaon masses.

-This work is supported by the National Natural Science Foundation of China under grant Nos.11965008, 11405128 and Guizhou Provincial Science and Technology Foundation under Grant No.[2020]1Y034, and the PhD-funded project of Guizhou Normal university (Grant No.GZNUD[2018]11).
+This work is supported by the National Natural Science Foundation of China under Grant No.11965008 and No.11405128 and Guizhou Science and Technology Foundation under Grant No.[2020]1Y034, Guizhou Provincial Science and Technology Plan Project (Guizhou Provincial Science Cooperation Platform Talents [2019]), and the PhD-funded project of Guizhou Normal university (Grant No.GZNUD[2018]11).